 - Oral Nicotine Sprays

-So saying all that, this leads us to our topic at hand which is the question “Can CBD products help me quit smoking?“.
+So saying all that, leads us to our topic at hand which is the question “Can CBD products help me quit smoking?“.

 Over the years there have been some studies done on addictive behaviors and CBD in general and also small studies done to specifically look at CBD as a quitting smoking aid.